The Spectral Approach to Linear Rational Expectations Models: Examples

+However, this equation cannot hold generally.
+To see this, let $\xi$ be a standard white noise so that $F=\mu$.
+Then $\{z^s: s \in \mathbb{Z}\}$ is an orthonormal set and the equation above reduces to

-Finally, suppose $M(w)=0$ for some $w\in\mathbb{T}$.
-Setting $F$ to the Dirac measure at $w$, then we see that the left hand side of \eqref{eq:lremsimplefreq} is zero, while the right hand side is non-zero in $H$.
-Thus, there is no solution in general.
+Since $\phi$ is in the closure of the linear span of $\{z^s:s\leq0\}$, the zero-th Fourier coefficient of the left hand side is equal to zero, while that of the right hand side is equal to $\frac{1}{a\delta\gamma}\neq0$.
+So there is no solution in general when $|\gamma|>1$.

+Finally, suppose either $|\gamma|=1$ or $|\delta|=1$ so that $M(w)=0$ for some $w\in\mathbb{T}$.
+Then there is no solution in general, in the sense that there exist processes $\xi$ for which no covariance stationary solution $X$ can be found.
+To see this, let $F=\delta_w$, the Dirac measure at $w$.
+If a solution $\phi\in H_0$ to \eqref{eq:lremsimplefreq} exists, then it must satisfy